16 Top-Rated Attractions & Things to Do in Laguna Beach, CA

-Address: 375 Cliff Drive, Laguna Beach, California
+Address: Cliff Drive, Laguna Beach, California

-2. Crystal Cove State Park Editor's Pick
+4. Crystal Cove State Park

-The state park's oceanfront property comprises seven different coves, each providing opportunities to sunbathe, swim, snorkel, and explore tide pools.
-The multi-use trails into Morro Canyon at Crystal Cove require some uphill effort, but each lead to spectacular ocean views.
-The Laguna Coast Wilderness Park is directly adjacent to the backcountry trails at Crystal Cove, adding even more miles to explore underfoot.
+Hiking is also popular at the park.
+The multi-use trails heading into Morro Canyon require some uphill effort, but each leads to spectacular ocean views.
+For further adventures, the Laguna Coast Wilderness Park is adjacent to the state park's backcountry trails, adding even more miles to explore underfoot.

 Address: 8471 N. Coast Highway, Laguna Beach, California

 5. Festival of Arts and Pageant of the Masters

 Pageant of the Masters is a beloved summer event in Orange County.
 It's hosted by the Festival of Arts, and brings classic and modern paintings to life with live actors on stage and a full orchestra backing.
 These human recreated masterpieces earn the event its other nickname, the Festival of Living Pictures.

 Shows run nightly throughout the summer, typically between early June and all the way through August.
 The large outdoor seating area surrounding the stage invites guests to spread out a blanket and get comfortable late into the summer evening.
 Other attractions and reasons to arrive early include the Festival Art Show featuring fine art from local California artists.

 Adjacent to the Festival of Arts and Pageant of the Masters facility, the Laguna Playhouse is another top-rated attraction providing evening entertainment.
 This historic theater is well known in the region for bringing in top names in talent, as well as offering a year-round selection of plays, musicals, comedians, and family-friendly performances.
 For budding thespians, the Laguna Playhouse Youth Theatre offers some limelight for young actors and actresses.